raleighcarsone/Ground-Station/README.md

 # Ground-Station
-Identify, position track, and recive signals from a satellite from the ground.
+Identify S-Band satellites from a table, track the S-Band satellites while in view, and recive signals from the tracked S-Band satellites.